 You'll keep the first of the changes (leave it

 squash for the rest of the changes.
 Save and close the editor.

 Git will now attempt to condense the commits into a single commit.
 After the rebase completes, you will have a new editor

 window open up where Git asks you to give a commit message for the commit with the combined changes.
 You'll want to condense

 this down to one line of text (just like you would have for a normal commit) and save and quit the editor.

-VSTS and TFS users can squash merge their pull requests to consolidate commits added to the master branch.
+Azure DevOps Services and TFS users can squash merge their pull requests to consolidate commits added to the master branch.